 A Friendly Nudge

 After you send your first reminder email, you need to nudge the recipient again.
-Take care of a non offensive punctuation and wording.
+Take care of non-offensive punctuation and wording.
 A friendly nudge that starts with a courtesy asking about general health and wellbeing.

 This warms your recipient in a friendly manner, which can be followed by a gentle reminder.
 This makes your message’s tone subtle without sounding abrupt or rude.